maem0/mole-simulator-2000/README.md

 first team coding project at school made in processing  /n it was started on monday 3 of feb 2025, and to finish on monday 10th

-our goal was to make a game where you have to click on good beavers and avoid the "evil" ones
+our goal was to make a game where you have to click on good Bóbr and avoid the "evil" ones

 will add more after we present to class xD